dikshanksihag/ASSIGNMENT_3_CLUSTERING_DATA_ANALYTICS_LAB_DA25M009/README.md

 # ASSIGNMENT 4 CLUSTERING DATA ANALYTICS LAB_DA25M009
 # GMM-Based Oversampling for Imbalanced Classification

+## ⚠️ Important Note
+- The repository URL may show a different number due to a minor typing error that was noticed later
+- Please **ignore the URL discrepancy** — this repository is strictly and exclusively for **Assignment 4**.

 ## 📌 Overview
 This project investigates the effectiveness of **Gaussian Mixture Model (GMM)-based oversampling** compared to a baseline balanced model.
 The goal is to improve the detection of minority class samples in an imbalanced dataset by generating high-quality synthetic data.